SAP-samples/cloud-extension-graph-sample/mission-details/whats-new/README.md

 # What's New

+## 2023-07-28

+This release brings major changes to the mission with Graph capability of API Management within SAP Integration Suite.

+    * Setup and Activate Graph capability within Integration Suite.
+    * Bump application to major CAP cds version 7.0
+    * Re-vamp of the mission specific to SAP Integration Suite.

 ## 2023-03-13

     > note: This release brings changes to the existing mission with additional SAP Graph capabilities.